isomerpages/nlb-mobile-guide/index.md

     - infopic:
           title: 'Learn New Skills'
           subtitle: null
-          description: 'Learn on the go from more than 8,000 courses with LyndaLibrary (from LinkedIn).'
+          description: 'Upskill with more than 16,000 courses on LinkedIn Learning for Library.'
-          url: /get-started-with/lynda
+          url: /get-started-with/learn
           image: /images/Home_learn.jpg
           alt: 'Video courses on business, design and technology'
-          button: 'Ways to learn anytime, anywhere'
+          button: 'Learn anytime, anywhere'
     - infopic:
           title: 'Manage Your Account'
           subtitle: null